Don’t Like Reading?

 Clearly, if I wanted to think like him, I’d have to learn to read like him.
 So I talked to him often about his books.
 He showed me several reading lists, shared how he took notes on his reading, and taught me the value of a good translation.
 Most importantly, he infected me with his love of reading.

-Looking back, the both of us often had lots of differing opinions about what we read.
+Looking back, we often had lots of differing opinions about what we read.
 My library ended up looking pretty different from his.
 But to this day, he still provides me with phenomenal reading advice.

 2. Don’t be a sophomore.